 Because nonjudicial foreclosures proceed outside of court, you’ll have to file a lawsuit to get a judge’s attention.
-And you’ll have the burden of proof because you want the judge to stop a proceeding—the foreclosure— that is already authorized by the mortgage.
+And you’ll have the burden of proof because you want the judge to stop a proceeding—the foreclosure—that is already authorized by the mortgage or deed of trust.
+(To get an idea about how a typical nonjudicial foreclosure might proceed, see Typical Nonjudicial Foreclosure: Example.)

 To get your day in court to challenge a nonjudicial foreclosure, you must file a lawsuit against the foreclosing party.
 In the lawsuit, you ask the court to enjoin (stop) the foreclosure proceedings until a judge can hear your reasons as to why the foreclosure shouldn’t proceed.